Identify24/AndroidSdk/README.md

 # Gradle
 To get a Git project into your build:

 Step 1.
+You must manually include "design lib" in your project in order to you need to change the design completely.
+For this you can download the project from github.
+Then include design lib in your project with this code ;
+app build gradle ->
+<pre>implementation project(path: ':design')</pre>
+and settings.gradle ->
+<pre>include ':design'</pre>

+Step 2.
 Add the Gitlab repository to your build file

 Add it in your root build.gradle at the end of repositories: